larrymatu/bootcamp/README.md

 # WECONNECT

-project for andela bootcamp 25
+Project for andela bootcamp 25